ForensicTools/Tessera-464_2131-Green/README.md

 Tessera
 =======

-Front-end package for memory capture and forensic tools
+Front-end wrapper and system profile package for The Volatility Framework.